ehealthsuisse/EPR-by-example/files/Atna.md

     - `nap_type` is `1` for machine (DNS) name, `2` for IP address.

     Other attributes are optional.

+!!! warning
+    In some transactions such as ITI-43, the source and destination participants are reversed.
+Always check the IHE specifications for the correct order.
+The participant "server" is the one having the "SOAP endpoint URI", the participant "client" is the one having the "process ID".

 Following that is the `#!xml <AuditSourceIdentification>` element.
 It contains the following: